Sarahsolus/contao-bootstrap-designer-plugin/README.md

 ## Getting started

 Contao Bootstrap Designer Bundle for Contao 4 requires Bootstrap 4 to work properly.
-Install a Contao Bootstrap plugin or add Bootstrap 4 manually (into your FE_Page).
+Install a Contao Bootstrap plugin or add Bootstrap 4 manualy (into your FE_Page).

 There will be new Settings in the Contao Backend:

 - each element has a Design section
 - each image element has a new responsive setting
+- each hyperlink and Top-Link element has a new button setting
 - in the article settings under layout there is a new container setting
 - in the Contao settings - Backend setting there are new settings for default settings

+Before creating new articles, change the default container class settings.

 You can add